51Degrees/documentation/src/devicedetection/features/appledetection.md

 The JavaScript that runs on the client comes from the [JavascriptHardwareProfile](https://51degrees.com/developers/property-dictionary?item=Device%7CJavascript) property.
 In order to explain how this is used, we need to define a little 51Degrees terminology:

 - A profile can be thought of as a database record.
-A profile can represent a hardware device, a specific operating system version or web browser version.
+A profile can represent a hardware device, a specific operating system version, or web browser version.
 The profile will contain values for the properties that are returned by device detection.
 For example, `model name` or `release date`.
 - A profile id is the unique identifier for a specific profile.
 - A device id is a combination of profile ids.
 For example, `12280-118061-117398` represents an unknown model of iPhone running iOS 15.3 and using Safari 15.3.